DLASTHR: Hamilton Road shooting

-On April 9, 2006, Ashoor Audisho, a 21-year-old, was fatally shot on Hamilton Road in Fairfield West.
-The killing was connected to Youmaran and his associates.
-Subsequently, that same year, three individuals were apprehended and denied bail in connection with the crime.
+On 9 April 2006, Ashoor Audisho, a DJ at the Assyrian Australian Association Nineveh Sports and Community Club in Edensor Park, was fatally shot on Hamilton Road in Fairfield West.
+The killing was linked to Youmaran and his associates.
+Witnesses saw three men confront Audisho before they fled in a black Jeep Cherokee.
+Three suspects were later arrested and denied bail.